Frequently Asked Questions

 How many hop-on and off stops are there?

 It will vary depending on the tour destination.
 In London, for instance, there are over 70 hop-on and off stops.

 How is it best to use the hop-on and off feature?

 If you are unfamiliar with a town or city we recommend you take one complete circuit and listen to the commentary.
 You can then decide which places of interest you may want to visit, so you can hop-off to see them up-close to then hop back on the bus.
-You can take as many loops on the bus as you wish with your 24 hour ticket.
+You can take as many loops on the bus as you wish within your valid ticket period.

 Will we be able to recognise the bus stops?